BrightSoul/repro-slim-issue-2781/README.md

 ## Getting started
-Run these command to install dependencies and prepare autoload
+Run these commands to install dependencies and setup autoload.
 ```
 composer install
 composer dump-autoload